--Jared Kushner, publisher of the New York Observer

 Jared, discussed how proud he was of the new NYO book,

-and wished Kyle Pope luck as new editor, (also mentioning
+and wished Kyle Pope luck as new editor, while also mentioning

 Jared steped up next, thanked Peter, introduced